Ruslan Pateev

-Ruslan Menirovich Pateev (Руслан Мэнирович Патеев,Ruslan Mönir ulı Pateev, born April 25, 1990) is a Russian professional basketball player for Legia Warszawa.
+Ruslan Menirovich Pateev (Руслан Мэнирович Патеев,Ruslan Mönir ulı Pateev, born April 25, 1990) is a Russian former professional basketball player.
 He was born in Moscow, Soviet Union, and played college basketball at Arizona State University.

 Early career

 Pateev started his youth club basketball career in 2005, in Khimki's youth teams, where he played in the European Youth Basketball League.
 In 2007, he moved to Montverde Academy, in Florida, United States, where he spent two years, playing under head coach Kevin Sutton.

 College career

 In 2009, Pateev moved to Arizona State University, where he played college basketball, with the Arizona State Sun Devils, until 2013.

 Professional career

 In September 2013, Pateev signed a two-year pro-contract with the Russian VTB United League team Khimki Moscow Region.

-In August 2018 Pateev signed a deal with Polish basketball team Legia Warsaw from top Polish division.
+In August 2018, Pateev signed a deal with the Polish basketball team Legia Warsaw from the top Polish division.
 He averaged 6.9 points and 3.4 rebounds per game.
-In 2019, he signed with MBA Moscow of the Russian Basketball Super League 1.
+In 2019, he signed up with MBA Moscow for the Russian Basketball Super League 1.
 Pateev re-signed with the team on August 25, 2020.

-He now plays for Legia Warszawa.